VICTOR CASTILLO, NUBIAN & BRUNO PONTIROLI “Le pays du serpent”

 After studying at Supinfocom, he turned to drawing and painting to express his desire for artistic creation.

 Bruno Pontiroli creates surreal universes inhabited by fantastic characters: centaurs, mermaids, and other creatures have fun to contradict all the laws of nature.
-In this poetic and mysterious painting, we see the improbable materialize.
+In this poetic and mysterious painting, we see the improbable materialized.
 The artist gives life to all our children’s dreams and brings a new perspective on the world.
 In 2012, he obtains his first personal exhibition at the gallery The Laboratory of Creation of Paris.
 Since then, his works have been exhibited in France but also in Europe and the United States.

 Nubian (whose real name is Roch Marcorelles) was born in 1993 in Montpellier.
 Passionate about drawing, he quickly learns about urban art, and embarks on illustration studies at IPESAA.
 Despite being a good draftsman, studying art in a formal setting “prevented him from producing what had always come naturally to him” and he made the decision to stop studying before graduating.